guardian/goo/README.md

 for keeping the package up-to-date.
 It's simple to do:

 1. Run [sbt](./sbt), and then `project goo-client` from the sbt prompt.
-2. Run `stage`, which will create a standalone Java application.
+2. Run `dist`, which will create a standalone Java application.
 3. Use the generated bash script [goo-client](client/target/universal/stage/bin/goo-client) to execute commands, eg. `./goo-client groups list`

 Development